Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 encrypted and the cookie will contain only the session id, expiration time, and HMAC signature.
 Sessions will use the built-in Kong DAO `ttl` mechanism that destroys sessions after specified `cookie_lifetime` unless renewal occurs during normal browser activity.
-It is recommended that the application logout via XHR request (or something similar) to manually handle redirects.
+It is recommended to logout the application via XHR request (or something similar) to manually handle the redirects.

 ## Logging Out